sabatinim/sabatinim.github.io/_posts/2021-11-25-test_boundaries.md

 @Test
 internal fun employeeNotValidEmail()
 ```

-They are quite clear so we can avoid to describe them.
-I'd like to use them for the DB implementation but I don't want to duplicate test code.
-I'm going to create an abstraction of these tests that could be used for both implementations (File and DB).
+No need to go into the nitty-gritty details of those tests—they're pretty straightforward.
+Here's the plan: I want to repurpose them for the DB implementation, but let's not go down the road of duplicating code.
+My trick?
+Creating an abstraction for these tests that can serve both the File and DB implementations.

 ``` kotlin
 abstract class LoadEmployeeTest {